 What we’re looking for:

-• A registered Optician or an Optician Apprentice that is eligible to become registered with customer service and communication skills.
+- A registered Optician or an Optician Apprentice (must be eligible to become registered) with great customer service and communication skills.

 What you’ll do:

 - Assist patients with frame and contact lens prescriptions.